Nursery Rhymes

 1794

 The day forever fortunate has arrived, which the French people have consecrated to the Supreme Being.
 Never has the world which He created offered to Him a spectacle so worthy of His notice.
 He has seen reigning on the earth tyranny, crime, and imposture.
 He sees at this moment a whole nation, grappling with all the oppressions of the human race, suspend the course of its heroic labors to elevate its thoughts and vows toward the great Being who has given it the mission it has undertaken and the strength to accomplish it.
+Is it not He whose immortal hand, engraving on the heart of man the code of justice and equality, has written there the death sentence of tyrants?
+Is it not He who, from the beginning of time, decreed for all the ages and for all peoples liberty, good faith, and justice?

 He did not create kings to devour the human race.
 He did not create priests to harness us, like vile animals, to the chariots of kings and to give to the world examples of baseness, pride, perfidy, avarice, debauchery, and falsehood.
 He created the universe to proclaim His power.
 He created men to help each other, to love each other mutually, and to attain to happiness by the way of virtue.